 There are additional components, for example, interoperability, layer2s and naming protocols, but they won't be discussed here.

-The distributed ledger or blockchain maintains the state of the application.
+In a nutshell, the distributed ledger or blockchain maintains the state of the application.
 This is underpinned by a consensus and data availability layer, which are enablers for the core ledger technology, rather than the specific application being built out.
 The execution layer sits on top of these layers providing the capabilities to actually run applications.

 After this point, the foundation stack ends and more traditional web technologies come into play, as an integration layer is required to bridge DApps to users or other services.
 This is where front-end integration libraries such Hardhat or Truffle come in, or back-end libraries such as our very own Web3j library.

-It is here that with the creation of the integration applications that centralisation starts to creep in, as we're now transitioning to an established, traditional stack for the execution of these applications.
+It is here that with the creation of the integration applications that centralization starts to creep in, as we're now transitioning to an established, traditional stack for the execution of these applications.
 These applications likely run within virtual machine containers on top of an orchestration platform such as Kubernetes in the cloud.
 Where this cloud exists in a data centre controlled by the likes of Amazon, Microsoft or Google.
-Here, new opportunities for decentralisation start to emerge, which is an area that is lesser discussed at present, but will likely become commonplace as the Web3 industry evolves.
+Here, new opportunities for decentralization start to emerge, which is an area that is lesser discussed at present, but will likely become commonplace as the Web3 industry evolves.

-The Web3 Index, provides an interesting snapshot of some of the companies and protocols building out this next iteration of decentralised platform building blocks.
+The Web3 Index, provides an interesting snapshot of some of the companies and protocols building out this next iteration of decentralized platform building blocks.
 Many of these companies have already been running for a number of years in relative obscurity compared with some of the better-known Web3 projects.

 - APIs (The Graph)

-• Permanent storage of data and serverless applications (Arweave)
+- Permanent storage of data and serverless applications (Arweave)

-• Wireless infrastructure (Helium)
+- Wireless infrastructure (Helium)

-• Cloud computing marketplace (Akash)
+- Cloud computing marketplace (Akash)

-• Video streaming (Livepeer)
+- Video streaming (Livepeer)

-These types of services will facilitate truly decentralised services and applications.
+These types of services will facilitate truly decentralized services and applications.
 If we consider the integration layer discussed above, using these additional services, one could deploy the services onto Arweave in the case of front-end applications, or run them on cloud services provisioned by Akash in the case of server-side applications which rely on The Graph for querying various blockchain services.
 Video content could also be streamed using Livepeer and users could access these platforms via wireless infrastructure provided by Helium.

-It will take time for these services to mature, and for winners to emerge, but it really helps to paint a more vivid picture of how Web3 technology is not just about blockchains and tokens, but fully decentralised applications and services that run entirely on decentralised infrastructure as I've outlined here with all of the resiliency features we have become accustomed to with public networks like Ethereum.
+It will take time for these services to mature, and for winners to emerge, but it really helps to paint a more vivid picture of how Web3 technology is not just about blockchains and tokens, but fully decentralized applications and services that run entirely on decentralized infrastructure as I've outlined here with all of the resiliency features we have become accustomed to with public networks like Ethereum.

 This is another reason why I'm incredibly excited about the potential of Web3 and why when you dig beneath the surface of the dominant technology stacks in existence today, you can see that we're only just getting started.

-If you'd like to dig deeper into what I've discussed here, I encourage you to check out the episode of Web3 Innovator's I did with Doug Petkanics, founder and CEO of Livepeer, the decentralised video streaming network.
+If you'd like to dig deeper into what I've discussed here, I encourage you to check out the episode of Web3 Innovator's I did with Doug Petkanics, founder and CEO of Livepeer, the decentralized video streaming network.